fsujoseph/sportsipy/README.rst

 Sportsipy is currently available for Soccer, MLB, NBA, NFL, NHL, NCAAF, and NCAAB.
 This section serves as a brief overview of what Sportsipy has to offer.
 Almost any sport-related statistic for teams, leagues, and players can be found.
 You can use the search box in the
 `readthedocs.org <http://sportsipy.readthedocs.io/en/latest>`_  to track down what you are looking for.

 Each module below is covered at a high level.
-The listed available attributes aren't all encompasing, they are meant to give a general idea of what each module has to offer.
+Sportsipy makes heavy use of classes/modules and they are all interconnected.
+For example:

+- Conference Module (Big 10)
+    - Team Module (Purdue Basketball, 2019 - 2020)
+        - Roster
+            - Player (Carsen Edwards)
+        - Schedule
+            - Boxscore (Purdue vs. Indiana 2/19/19)
+                - Player (*can access any player in the Boxscore)

+At each stage, almost any statistic you can think of is accessible.
+With that in mind, more information is covered below!

 Team
 --------

-The Team module is used to grab high-level stats and information for a specific team.
-Each Team instance can be used to access the Schedule and Roster classes.
+The Team module is used to grab high-level stats and information for a specific team such as record, ranking, games played, etc. Each Team instance can be used to access the Schedule and Roster classes.

-Available attributes - team abbreivation, team name, average age, games played (season), team total stats, rank, wins, losses, Schedule class, Roster class

 Schedule
 --------

 The Schedule module can be used to iterate over all games in a team's schedule to get high-level game information such as the date, score, result, and more.

-Available attributes (per game) - Boxscore class, other high level information not in boxscore such as game #, overtime (yes/no)
+Each game in the schedule is part of the Boxscore class, which contains detailed statistics for a specific game.

 Roster
 --------

-The Roster module contains detailed player information for every player on a team's roster.
+The Roster module contains the players for a team, which you can use to access the Player module for each player to obtain player specific information.

-Available attributes - See Player module

 Boxscore
 --------

-The Boxscore module can be used to grab information from a specific game.

-Available attributes are - arena, attendance, date, duration, game stats relative to the sport, Player class
+The Boxscore module is used to retrieve information for any given game such as player statistics, score, winner/loser, location, date, etc. You also can directly access the Player module for each player in the game.

 Player
 --------

 The Player module contains player information and stats for all seasons.
 You can capture all relevant stats and information like name, team, height/weight, career stats, single-season stats, and much more.
-This class can also be found within the Roster module and Boxscore module.

-Available attributes are - player stats (career, single season, single game, etc.)

 Conferences
 --------

-The Conference module allows conferences to be pulled for any season.
-Accessing the class properties exposes various dictionaries containing the team and conference abbreviations as well as other information.
+The Conference module allows conference information to be accessed for any season.
+Accessing the class properties allows you to find teams by conference as well as conference specific stats and information.

-Available attributes - conferences, Teams class

 Rankings
 --------

-The Rankings module can be used to easily query the NCAA Men's Division-I rankings published by the Associated Press on a week-by-week basis.
-Different formats can be referenced, ranging from a lightweight dictionary of the most recent rankings containing only the team abbreviation and rank, to a much larger dictionary of all rankings for an entire season with results including full team name and abbreviation, current rank, week number, previous rank, and movement.
+The Rankings module is part of the NCAAF and NCAAB packages published by the Associated Press on a week-by-week basis.
+You can find things such as teams, current rank, week number, previous rank, and rankings movement.

-Available attributes - current, complete (by week)

 Examples
 ========